BWeng20/jSVG/README.md

 ### Example

-A pretty example for a SVG is the flag of San Marino.
+A pretty example for an SVG is the flag of San Marino.
 It uses clipping-regions and other nasty stuff, but can be completely converted to Java2D-shapes.